asr1/digital-garden/src/site/notes/Productivity.md

 *Note:* In progress, but referenced elsewhere often enough that I published early.

-In 1930, economist John Maynard Keynes [predicted](https://www.theguardian.com/business/2008/sep/01/economics) that his grandchildrens’ generation would have a 15 hour work week.
+In 1930, economist John Maynard Keynes [predicted](https://www.theguardian.com/business/2008/sep/01/economics) that his grandchildren's’ generation would have a 15 hour work week.
 At the time, it made sense.
 GDP was rising so quickly that anyone who could draw a line on a graph could tell that our generation would be four or five times richer than his.
 And the average middle-class person in his generation felt like they were doing pretty well and had most of what they needed.
 Why _wouldn’t_ they decide to take some time off and settle for a lifestyle merely twice as luxurious as Keynes’ own?

 * The cotton gin expanded slavery, not reduced it.